armanozak/demo-spartacus-custom-global-messages/README.md

-# Demo Spartacus - Use CMS Data When Replacing Slots
+# Demo Spartacus - Display Custom Global Messages

 This is a demo that shows how custom global messages can be added to Spartacus.